Mark Isherwood (politician)

-Education
+He is also particularly notable for his advocacy for people with both physical and learning disabilities and impairments.
+He is himself deaf, and chairs cross party groups on disability, deaf issues and Autism, among others.

+Personal life

 Isherwood attended Stockport Grammar School.
 He graduated with a Politics degree from the University of Newcastle upon Tyne.

-Professional career
+He is the son of Liberal Democrat politician Rodney Isherwood.

-Associate of the Chartered Institute of Bankers and was North Wales Area Manager for Cheshire Building Society.
-School Governor.
-Board Member of Flintshire Housing Association.
+Isherwood is an Associate of the Chartered Institute of Bankers.
+He was North Wales Area Manager for Cheshire Building Society.
+He was governor of Ysgol Parc y Llan, and was a Board Member of Flintshire Housing Association.

+Isherwood is deaf, and one of his children has a learning disability.
+Isherwood is a patron for a number of charities with a focus on disabled people.